18 Pages

 Learning, development, and training essential components of inclusive learning in an organization (Kolb 2014).
 An inclusive learning environment facilitates an atmosphere to approach continuous learning within an organization with an open mind.
 Organizational learning comprises the utilization of formal and informal learning processes across the organization to achieve the set of objectives determined through a goal assessment.

 Unilever has implemented several models, strategies, and mechanisms of organizational learning for its people and teams.
-With better information technology, organizational systems and talented pool of employees Unilever is bringing innovations and improvements in products, services, and processes.
+With better information technology, organizational systems and a talented pool of employees Unilever is bringing innovations and improvements in products, services, and processes.
 Unilever has been working with organizational learning systems for so long now.

-In the case of individual learning the knowledge transfer occurs through external sources and their own individual experiences which have been gained over time.
-While individual learning is more focused on personal development, organizational needs come to the forefront in the organizational learning.
+In the case of individual learning the knowledge transfer occurs through external sources and their own experiences which have been gained over time.
+While individual learning is more focused on personal development, organizational needs come to the forefront in organizational learning.
 In the organizational learning system, the employees are provided with assessment, training, and development to enhance their role towards the company.
 Individual learning is more about self-evaluation by which the employee determines her efficacy, strengths, and weaknesses.
-In terms of productivity, in organizational learning it is oriented towards the organization's productivity by focusing on every single employee, while individual learning targets improving the employee productivity and helps them to advance towards their career goals.
+In terms of productivity, organizational learning is oriented towards the organization's productivity by focusing on every single employee, while individual learning targets improving employee productivity and helps them to advance towards their career goals.
 While in organizational learning the focus is more on training the employees for their roles within the organization.

 Continuous Professional Development and Theories of Learning Cycle

-Figure 1.
-Kolb's Learning Cycle Theory
+Figure 1: Kolb's Learning Cycle Theory

 Above is the illustrated version of Kolb's learning cycle.
-One should go through all the four stages for an effective learning process.
+One should go through ale four stages for an effective learning process.
 Different employees could have different forms for interpreting this cycle based on their organizational functioning model and the nature of the industry.
 Style of learning is unique for each employee based on the social, educational, cultural, psychological and environmental background.
 Personal experiences also impact the learning style of an employee.

-Watkins has proposed a different model of learning cycle which is based on informal and incidental learning, which contrasts with the formal learning (Kolb and Fry 1974; Watkins and Marsick 1993).
+Watkins has proposed a different model of the learning cycle which is based on informal and incidental learning, which contrasts with formal learning (Kolb and Fry 1974; Watkins and Marsick 1993).
 Here learning takes place outside a formal structure like a course or workshop which is sponsored by an organization or is bound to classrooms.
-This learning cycle investigates a non-institutional, unintentional learning which is often a side-product of other activities which are not primarily intended to be learning activities.
+This learning cycle investigates non-institutional, unintentional learning which is often a side-product of other activities which are not primarily intended to be learning activities.

 LO4 Role of Performance Management, Collaborative Working and Effective Communication in HPW

-• Comparative Approach: In this approach an employee's performance is evaluated in comparison with her coworkers.
+- Comparative Approach: In this approach, an employee's performance is evaluated in comparison with her coworkers.
 This could be based on a ranking system or paired comparisons.
 Personal bias and judgements would affect the ranking in such appraisals.

-• Results approach: This approach is focused on the outcomes of assessing; earning and growth, internal and operations, customer and financial metrics.
+- Results approach: This approach is focused on the outcomes of assessing; earning and growth, internal and operations, customer and financial metrics.

 Unilever can tap into their already existing workforce for the talents and skills that are not known to them through a collaborative working environment which allows employees to grow up to and beyond their potential.
 Skillsets could be deployed and redeployed as novel projects come in untapping the already existing workforce.
 Such a working would benefit in promoting highly effective, flexible and mobile workplaces.

 Unilever should prepare time-sensitive operational management and personnel development systems.
-The feedback element in the performance management is usually the most time-consuming, Unilever could make use of the existing information technology within its infrastructure to automate the feedback.
+The feedback element in performance management is usually the most time-consuming, Unilever could make use of the existing information technology within its infrastructure to automate the feedback.

 Conclusion

 This report discussed the importance of effective human resource management and its various aspects.
-Skills, knowledge, and behavior requirements of a HR management in Unilever has been detailed out initially.
+Skills, knowledge, and behaviour requirements of HR management in Unilever have been detailed out initially.
 This report makes use of the audit of personal skills to evolve towards a professional development plan which has learning goals, outcomes and development activities for the personnel assessed.
-Further the significance of learning, development and training is discussed in detail with a focus on the continuous professional development and learning cycle theories and the working of Unilever human resource management is examined in the light of the same.
+Further, the significance of learning, development and training is discussed in detail with a focus on the continuous professional development and learning cycle theories and the working of Unilever human resource management is examined in light of the same.
 Finally, the report discusses how high-performance working influences employee engagement and ensures competitive advantage for the employers and in turn how a collaborative working environment and a proper appraisal system will contribute to a high-performance working culture.

 References